 Meet the Green Economy Canada team

 Our team is a dedicated and passionate group of people from a wide variety of backgrounds and experience.
-One thing we all have in common: we are committed to working towards a future where environment, economy, and human well-being are synonymous.
+One thing we all have in common: we are committed to working towards a future where environmental, economic, and human well-being are synonymous.
 Here’s a bit more about the people who make our work possible.

-Melissa leads the design and implementation of Green Economy Canada’s fund to incentivize GHG reductions across the network.
+Melissa manages all aspects of how Green Economy Canada supports the development and launch of new Green Economy Hubs.
 She is experienced in advancing action on climate at local, national, and international levels, having supported stakeholder engagement for Waterloo Region’s climate change action plan development while at Sustainable Waterloo Region, and most recently having worked on the Partners for Climate Protection Program at the Federation of Canadian Municipalities.
 Melissa is passionate about enabling Canada’s transition to a low-carbon economy.
 She was named a Top 25 Environmentalist Under 25 by the Starfish Canada in 2012 and 2014, and holds a B.E.S. in Environment and Resource Studies from the University of Waterloo.
 When offline you can find Melissa hiking in the mountains or biking along the Ottawa canal.

 As Fund Animator, Alysha is responsible for creating engagement strategies to communicate Green Economy Canada’s Incentive Fund to Green Economy Hubs.
 Her background includes numerous roles in financial and statistical analysis as well as stakeholder engagement.
 She holds a B.A. in Financial Mathematics and a B.BA. in Finance from Wilfrid Laurier University.
 In her spare time she enjoys hiking, fire spinning and playing board games.

-As the Network Development Strategist, Katrina is exploring new opportunities for Green Economy Hubs outside the province of Ontario.
+Katrina assists with various projects and initiatives undertaken across Green Economy Canada.
 She brings a wealth of knowledge and hands-on experience as the previous Executive Director at Niagara Sustainability.
 She’s passionate about the work of Green Economy Canada and is excited about the progress towards the low carbon economy.

 Board of Directors

-Paul Bubelis is the Executive Director of the Sustainability Network which he co-founded in 1997.
-He is a also founding Director of Green Economy Canada and sits on advisory committees for Ryerson’s Certificate in Sustainability Program, Green Living Enterprises and the Ontario Nonprofit Network.
-He judges Earth Day Canada’s Hometown Heroes Award and the City of Toronto’s Green Awards.
-Prior to his work at Sustainability Network, he served as Executive Director of the Ontario Environment Network and spent 5 years at Environment Canada managing a community funding program.
+Paul Bubelis is the Executive Director of the Sustainability Network, which he co-founded in 1997.
+He is a founding Director of Green Economy Canada and sits on advisory committees for Ontario Nonprofit Network, the Masters in Conservation Leadership program at the University of Guelph and the Green Economy Bridging Program Advisory Council at Ryerson University.
+Prior to his work at Sustainability Network, he served as Executive Director of the Ontario Environment Network and spent 5 years at Environment Canada managing a province-wide funding program.
 He has also consulted to grantmakers, government and NGOs.
 Paul obtained a biology degree from the University of Guelph, attended the University of Victoria and has a MSc from the University of Toronto.

-Tim Draimin is Executive Director of Social Innovation Generation (SiG).
-He guides SiG’s support for Canada’s growing network of academics, practitioners, social entrepreneurs, allied institutions and partnerships expanding Canada’s Social Innovation ecosystem.
+Tim Draimin is a Senior Advisor at the The J.W.
+McConnell Family Foundation.
+Previously he was the Executive Director of Social Innovation Generation (SiG), where he guided SiG’s support for Canada’s growing network of academics, practitioners, social entrepreneurs, allied institutions and partnerships expanding Canada’s social innovation ecosystem.
 Tim was the founding CEO of Tides Canada Foundation, leading the Foundation’s expansion, established Canada’s first national support system for social entrepreneurs – Tides Canada Initiatives – and supported a globally replicated model of integrated conservation: BC’s Great Bear Rainforest initiative.
 He is a frequent advisor to government, non-profit associations and business.
 He has worked for or consulted in Canada and abroad was involved in many UN activities representing civil society.
-In addition to CoLab, Tim is on the board of Social Innovation Exchange (SIX), Trico Foundation, Centre for Social Innovation, Sustainability CoLab, and advises Grand Challenges Canada, Partnership Brokers Association and the MaRS Centre for Impact Investing.
+In addition to Green Economy Canada, Tim is on the board of Social Innovation Exchange (SIX), Trico Foundation, Centre for Social Innovation, and advises Grand Challenges Canada, Partnership Brokers Association and the MaRS Centre for Impact Investing.

 Matthew J. Hoffmann is a Professor in the Department of Political Science at the University of Toronto and in the Department of Social Sciences at the University of Toronto, Scarborough.
 He is also Co-Director of the Environmental Governance Lab at the Munk School of Global Affairs.
 Professor Hoffmann has a Bachelor of Science in Environmental Engineering from Michigan Technological University and a Ph.D. in International Relations from the George Washington University.
 His research and teaching interests are centered on climate change politics and global environmental governance.
 He is the author of Ozone Depletion and Climate Change: Constructing a Global Response (SUNY Press 2005) and coeditor with Alice Ba of Contending Perspectives on Global Governance (Routledge 2005).
 His most recent book is Climate Governance at the Crossroads: Experimenting with a Global Response after Kyoto (Oxford University Press 2011).